Scott Wiener: Early life and career

-Wiener won re-election to his state senate seat in 2020.

 San Francisco Supervisor

 Wiener was elected to the San Francisco Board of Supervisors on November 2, 2010, carrying 42.4% of the vote in the first round of ranked choice voting.
 After the two lowest candidates were dropped, Wiener won election with 18,239 votes, or 55.4%, over the second-place finisher, attorney Rafael Mandelman.

 Wiener was re-elected on November 4, 2014, on the first round of ranked choice voting, carrying a majority of the vote.

 Housing

 In 2011, after a string of fires caused by arson in San Francisco's Castro district, Wiener authored legislation allowing residents temporarily displaced by fires or natural disasters to rent other apartments at below-market rates.
 Previously, landlords willing to rent out apartments to a tenant on a temporary basis could not offer lower rents without locking these rates in at that rate under rent control.

 In 2012, Wiener passed legislation promoting the production of student housing while restricting the conversion of existing rental stock to student housing.
 That same year, the Board passed legislation to allow the construction of residential units as small as 220 square feet, known as micro-apartments.

 In 2014, Wiener introduced two measures to allow the construction of new in-law units in San Francisco: The first allows units to be built within the Castro neighborhood, and the second allows owners of buildings undergoing seismic retrofit to add in-law units.
 In 2016, Wiener authored legislation to fast-track the approval of affordable housing projects.

 In 2016, Wiener introduced legislation to extend rent control protections to people living with HIV/AIDS.